How We Achieved a 1:12 ROAS Level with Instagram Advertising Consultancy for a Ready-to-Wear Brand?

 Action (CTA): "Buy now with a 20% discount before stocks run out!"

-This structured narrative transformed the viewer from just a "watcher" into a "potential customer" who directly navigated to the website.
+This structured narrative transformed the viewer from just a "spectator" into a "potential customer" directed straight to the website.

-As a result; the 1:12 ROAS level is not a coincidence, but a consequence of designing every pixel and second based on data.
+As a result; the 1:12 ROAS level is not a coincidence but the result of data-driven design of every pixel and second.
 By marrying aesthetics with mathematics in our creative processes, we built a content ecosystem that reflects the brand's spirit while appealing to the wallet.

-Reaching a 1:12 ROAS level in the ready-to-wear sector is not a coincidence; it is the result of strategic budget management where every penny is optimized according to its position in the user's purchasing journey.
-Many brands try to immediately convince the "cold audience" by spending their entire budget on direct sales campaigns focused on "Buy Now".
-However, as 212 Medya, we built an ecosystem that transforms the user from the first interaction into a loyal customer by designing a Full-Funnel advertising architecture for our ready-to-wear brand.
+Achieving a 1:12 ROAS level in the ready-to-wear sector is not a chance success; it is the result of strategic budget management where every penny is optimized according to the position of the user in their purchasing journey.
+Many brands try to immediately convince the "cold audience" by spending their entire budget on "Buy Now" focused direct sales campaigns.
+However, as 212 Medya, we have created an ecosystem that transforms the user from the first interaction into a loyal customer by architecting a Full-Funnel (Tam Hunili) advertising strategy for our ready-to-wear brand.

 TOFU (Top of Funnel): Brand Awareness and Cold Audience Approach

-At the top of the funnel, our goal was to reach people who had never heard of the brand before but fit the potential buyer profile (Persona).
-In this stage, we created a broad pool using about 60-70% of the budget.
-Visuality is everything in ready-to-wear; therefore, at the TOFU stage, we created a "Stop and Watch" effect with high-quality Reels videos and lifestyle visuals.
+At the top of the funnel, our goal was to reach people who had never heard of the brand before but matched the potential buyer profile (Persona).
+At this stage, we created a broad pool by using approximately 60-70% of the budget.
+Visuals are everything in ready-to-wear; therefore, we created a "Stop and Watch" effect during the TOFU stage with high-quality Reels videos and lifestyle visuals.

-Here, we used Meta's Broad Targeting algorithms and interest targeting in a hybrid way.
-When we first appeared in front of potential customers, instead of trying to sell them a product directly, we presented the brand's style and promise.
-This strategy was the most critical step that initiated the data flow to our pixel and Conversions API (CAPI) system.
+Here, we used Meta's Broad Targeting algorithms and interest targeting in a hybrid manner.
+Instead of trying to sell a product directly when we first approached potential customers, we presented the brand's style and promise.
+This strategy was the critical first step in initiating the data flow to our pixel and Conversions API (CAPI) system.
 Research shows that a consumer interacts with a brand an average of 7 to 13 times before making a purchase decision.
-Based on the principles of modern marketing funnels detailed by HubSpot, we aimed to achieve maximum reach with low CPM (Cost Per Thousand Impressions) at this stage.
+Based on the principles of the modern marketing funnel detailed by HubSpot, our goal at this stage was to achieve maximum reach with a low CPM (Cost Per Thousand Impressions).

-MOFU (Middle of Funnel): Engagement Evaluation and Trust Building
+MOFU (Middle of Funnel): Engagement Assessment and Trust Building

-In the middle section of the funnel, we targeted the audience that interacted with our ads (watched the video, visited the Instagram profile, or saved the post) but had not yet visited the website or taken any action.
-This audience is no longer "cold"; it is now a "warm" audience.
+In the middle part of the funnel, we targeted the audience that interacted with our ads (watched the video, visited the Instagram profile, or saved the post) but had not yet visited the website to take action.
+This audience is no longer "cold," but rather "warm."

-BOFU (Bottom of Funnel): Dynamic Retargeting and Closing the Sale
+BOFU (Bottom of Funnel): Dynamic Remarketing and Closing the Sale

 The BOFU, being the narrowest and most profitable part of the funnel, is the key to our 1:12 ROAS success.
-Here, we focused on the "hot" audience that had visited the website and looked at specific products but left their carts.
-By using Dynamic Product Ads (DPA), we reminded users of the exact product they examined (or complementary pieces that can be combined with that product).
+Here, we focused on the "hot" audience that had visited the website, browsed specific products, but abandoned their cart.
+By using Dynamic Product Ads (DPA), we reminded the user of the exact product (or complementary pieces that could be combined with that product) they had examined.

-Some critical touches we applied in our BOFU strategy were:
+Some critical touches we implemented in our BOFU strategy included:

 - Sepet Terk Serileri: Sepete ürün atıp almayanlara özel "Sepetinde Unuttuğun Ürünler Seni Bekliyor" kurgulu ve aciliyet hissi (stok azaldı uyarısı gibi) yaratan reklamlar. - Katalog Optimizasyonu: Sadece statik beyaz arka planlı görseller değil, katalog içerisinde dinamik olarak değişen yaşam tarzı görsellerinin kullanımı. - Çapraz Satış (Cross-Sell): Daha önce satın alım yapmış müşterilere, aldıkları ürünle uyumlu yeni koleksiyon parçalarının gösterilmesiyle LTV (Müşteri Yaşam Boyu Değeri) artırımı.

-As 212 Medya, we did not keep the budget static during this process.
-As campaign data matured, we continuously revised the budget to feed from the bottom of the funnel to the top.
-If the ROAS was significantly high in the BOFU stage but new customer inflow (TOFU) was decreasing, we prevented the funnel from drying up by moving the budget upwards.
-This dynamic balancing allowed our advertising expenses to work at maximum efficiency at every stage, bringing our brand to a scalable 1:12 ROAS level.
+As 212 Medya, we did not keep the budget static in this process.
+As campaign data matured, we continuously revised the budget to feed from the lower part of the funnel to the upper part.
+If the ROAS in the BOFU stage was increasing significantly while new customer intake (TOFU) was decreasing, we prevented the funnel from drying up by shifting the budget upwards.
+This dynamic balancing allowed our advertising expenditures to work with maximum efficiency at every stage, propelling our brand to a scalable 1:12 ROAS level.

-Achieving a 1:12 ROAS (Return on Advertising Spend) value for a ready-to-wear brand is a significant success; however, true mastery lies in being able to maintain this efficiency while increasing the advertising budget.
+Achieving a 1:12 ROAS (Return on Advertising Spend) value for a ready-to-wear brand is a significant success; however, true mastery lies in maintaining this efficiency while increasing the advertising budget.
 Many brands fall into the "scaling trap" where ROAS drops by half when they double their budget.
-In this case study, 212 Medya details how we stabilized profitability despite increasing the budget by 300% and how we transformed this process into a systematic structure.
+As 212 Medya, we detail how we stabilized profitability despite increasing the budget by 300% in this case study and how we transformed this process into a systematic structure.

-Why Did We Not "Hit the Wall" During the Scaling Phase?
+Why Didn't We "Hit the Wall" in the Scaling Phase?

-Traditional scaling methods usually focus solely on budget increases.
-However, we implemented Horizontal and Vertical Scaling strategies in a hybrid model.
-In vertical scaling, we increased the budgets of high-performing "Winning" campaigns by 20% increments without disrupting Meta's learning process, while in horizontal scaling, we expanded our proven creatives to new, similar (Lookalike) and broad (Broad) audiences.
+Traditional scaling methods often focus solely on budget increases.
+However, we applied Horizontal and Vertical Scaling strategies in a hybrid model.
+In vertical scaling, we increased the budget of high-performing "Winning" campaigns in 20% increments without disrupting Meta's learning process; in horizontal scaling, we spread our proven creatives to new, similar (Lookalike) and broad audiences.

-The main reason for not seeing a drop in ROAS during this process was our ability to predict creative fatigue in advance and incorporate new content into the system before performance declined.
-Our dataset feeding machine learning became so robust that the algorithm could make millisecond decisions about finding the "ideal customer."
+The main reason why ROAS did not drop during this process was our ability to anticipate creative fatigue and integrate new content into the system before performance began to decline.
+Our dataset feeding machine learning became so robust that the algorithm could make millisecond decisions in finding the "ideal customer."

 Critical Metrics We Followed: Looking Beyond ROAS

-1:12 ROAS is a result; what drives this result is the flawless management of the micro metrics on the panel.
-During the scaling process, our radar included not just sales, but these four main metrics:
+1:12 ROAS is an outcome; what produces this outcome is the flawless management of micro metrics on the panel.
+In the scaling process, our radar was not just on sales, but on these four main metrics:

 - CPM (Bin Gösterim Başı Maliyet): Reklamın ne kadar rekabetçi bir açık artırmaya girdiğini izledik. Ölçekleme sırasında CPM'deki aşırı artışlar, kitle daralmasının habercisidir. - CTR (Tıklama Oranı): Hazır giyimde görsellik her şeydir. %2'nin üzerindeki bir "Link CTR", kreatiflerimizin kitleyle hala rezonans içinde olduğunu kanıtladı. - CPC (Tıklama Başı Maliyet): Siteye gelen trafiğin birim maliyetini optimize ederek, aynı bütçeyle daha fazla potansiyel alıcıya ulaştık. - AOV (Ortalama Sepet Tutarı): 1:12 ROAS'ın gizli kahramanı sepet ortalamasıdır.
 HubSpot'un verilerine göre, AOV'yi artırmak doğrudan karlılığı katlar.
 Biz de çapraz satış (cross-sell) stratejileriyle reklamdan gelen müşterinin sepetini büyütmeye odaklandık.